nealey/homepage/content/blog/2025/01-21-instruments/index.md

 The topmost whistle is a black Clarke original, which my wife bought on a lark maybe 10 years ago.
-It didn't cost much,
+I think it cost about twice as much as the flute.
-and we didn't play it much,
+We didn't play it much,
 until I printed the flute.
 The original has a breathy sound, and requires about twice as much air volume as the other whistles.
 That means you have to stop to breathe more frequently.

-Below that is a green Clarke Sweetone.
+Below that is a green Clarke Sweetone, probably about the same cost as the other Clarke.
-This is another pretty cheap whistle, but it sounds just fine to my ears.
+It sounds lovely to me.
 I can play about twice as long as the original with one breath.
+In my opinion,
+the essential nature of a tin whistle is that it's inexpensive and easy to play.
+The Sweetone checks both boxes: if you're looking to get started on a whistle, this is the one to start with.

 At the bottom is a McNeela Wild Irish whistle.
+It was given to me as a thoughtful gift, but
-I this costs about as much as four Clarke whistles.
+I think these cost about as much as four Clarke whistles.
 It's a nice whistle with a very pure tone (not very breathy), but I don't think it's four times better than the Sweetone.

 # Not Pictured